Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Numerical experiments

 \subsection{Experiments with the Default Credit dataset}

-The Default Credit dataset comprises $m=23$ attributes and $n=30,000$ samples.
-Among the attributes, we adopt the education level as the sensitive one.
-Therefore, we have $n_1=5,385$ and $n_2=24,615$ samples associated with a lower (high school and others) and a higher (graduate school and university) education levels, respectively.
-All the attributes were centered and normalized, in order to have zero mean and unitary variance.
+The Default Credit dataset comprises $n=30,000$ samples and $m=23$ attributes.
+Among them, we adopt the education level as the sensitive one (and removed it from the dataset).
+Therefore, we have $n_1=5,385$ and $n_2=24,615$ samples associated with lower (high school and others) and higher (graduate school and university) education levels, respectively.
+All the attributes were normalized in order to have zero mean and unitary variance.